Losant/losant-docs/docs/workflows/data/get-device.md

 - When querying by device name, only a full and exact match on the device name will yield a single result.
 - When querying by device tags, the configuration expects one or more tag key/value pairs, and **all** of the pairs have to match the device in order for the device to be returned by the query.
 The same rules apply here that apply to tag queries in the rest of Losant - if a key is provided but no value, any device with that tag key will match (and value will not matter), and if a value is provided but no key, any device with that tag value will match (and key will not matter).

 When querying by device ID or device name, there will at most be a single device that matches, so the return will never be an array.

 When querying by tags, you have the option of just returning the first device match (if you know that there should only be a single device), but can also return an array of devices that match.
+You can further specify which devices to return by manipulating the results per page and sort options.

 ![Get Device Node Configuration](/images/workflows/data/get-device-node-config.png "Get Device Node Configuration")